 BACKGROUND

 In compliance with the negotiated rate authority granted by the Commission on April 11, 1997, Transwestern filed in the above-captioned proceeding on October 31, 2001, revised tariff sheets for a negotiated rate transaction with U.S. Gas Transmission, Inc./Aquila LP (“USGT”).
 The revised tariff sheets reflect an amendment to an existing transportation agreement between Transwestern and USGT.
-This amendment extends the original term of the existing transportation agreement until March 31, 2003, adds additional delivery points, sets forth revised rates for service to USGT’s primary delivery points, and establishes a negotiated rate for service to the alternate delivery points specified in the amendment.
-On November 13, 2001, the CPUC filed the Protest, in which the CPUC requests that the Commission conduct an investigation to determine whether continued use of negotiated rates by Transwestern is consistent with the Commission’s regulations and the policies expressed in the Commission’s statement on alternatives to cost-of-service ratemaking.
+This amendment extends the original term of the existing transportation agreement until March 31, 2003,[have we provided the term before//] adds additional delivery points, sets forth revised rates for service to USGT’s primary delivery points, and establishes a negotiated rate for service to the alternate delivery points specified in the amendment.
+On November 13, 2001, the CPUC filed a Protest, in which the CPUC requests that the Commission conduct an investigation to determine whether continued use of negotiated rates by Transwestern is consistent with the Commission’s regulations and the policies expressed in the Commission’s statement on alternatives to cost-of-service ratemaking.
 In support of this request, the CPUC alleges that Transwestern’s use of a negotiated rate in this proceeding amounts to an attempt by Transwestern to transform itself into a pipeline charging market based rates for a significant part of its capacity.
 As demonstrated below, there is no legal, policy or factual basis for the Commission to grant the CPUC’s request for an investigation.
-Further, the Commission should reject the Protest as an inappropriate challenge of the Commission’s alternative ratemaking policy.
+Further, the Commission should reject the Protest as an inappropriate challenge to the Commission’s alternative ratemaking policy.
 The Protest raises no issues unique to Transwestern or its system.
 Instead it evidences a general disdain for negotiated rates based on published indices.
-To the extent that the Commission desires to reconsider its policy on negotiated rates, a generic proceeding should be commenced.
+To the extent that the Commission desires to reconsider its policy on negotiated rates, a generic proceeding should be commenced and not utilize a specfic docket as such herein for such review.

 II.